telosnetwork/telos-docs/docs/learn/crosschain_guide/delphi-oracle-bridge.md

 ## HOW IT WORKS

-Your contract will need to make a call to the `request(uint callId, string calldata pair, uint limit, uint callback_gas, address callback_address)` function of the DelphiOracleBridge and you will need to implement a `receiveDatapoints(uint callId, Datapoint[] calldata datapoints)` callback function in the same or another contract.
+Your contract will need to make a call to the `request(uint callId, string calldata pair, uint limit, uint callback_gas, address callback_address)` function of the `DelphiOracleBridge` contract and you will need to implement a `receiveDatapoints(uint callId, Datapoint[] calldata datapoints)` callback function in the same or in another contract (see the **callback_address** argument).
 Refer to the **Make a request** section below.

 The method we use is similar to Chainlink's Direct funding method.
 You must directly fund consuming contracts with TLOS tokens before they request datapoints.